theshivamverma/theshivamverma/README.md

 # Hello !! 👋

 ## I am Shivam Verma 🐼💻 .
-A Software Engineer by profession and also at ❤️
+A Engineer by profession and also at ❤️

 <h3> 👨🏻‍💻 About Me </h3>

 - &nbsp; Introvert, Nerd, ❤️ movies, cooking, poems, dogs.
-- &nbsp; Trying Public speaking nowadays.
+- &nbsp; Trying out public speaking nowadays.
 - &nbsp; Currently Learning about WebRTCs.
 - &nbsp; Open for project collaborations.